sentimony/sentimony-jekyll/_posts/releases/2009-02-23-irukanji-z-lisu.md

 mastered_by: Prok @ VioletRaySoundlab
 ---

-Sentimony Records proudly presents «Z Lisu» - debut album of <a href='/artist/irukanji/'>Irukanji</a>.
+Sentimony Records proudly presents «Z Lisu» (from Ukrainian its mean «From The Forest») - debut album of <a href='/artist/irukanji/'>Irukanji</a>.

 Behind this name is standing talented musician and charismatic dj – Ihor Orlovskyi, member of Ukrainian duet <a href='/artist/sphingida/'>Sphingida</a> (2004 - 2008).